fyears/simple-Black-Jack/README.md

 The source file can be complied sussefully in Dev C++ 4.9.9.2 or tcc 0.9.25 on windows 7, or in gcc 4.4 on Linux.

+The code is released under [MIT License](./LICENSE).
+Use the code at your own risk.